clemens-zauchner/pydays2019/pydays2019.md

 - May expand to create software artifacts focused more specifically on the data science domain

-## Rstudio 1.2 / reticulated python
+## Rstudio 1.2 / reticulated python {.smaller}
 ### The package: reticulate
 - Reticulate is an R package that makes it possible to embed a Python session within an R process.
 - Provides wrapper functions to use python modules and scripts
     + import, python_source, repl_python, use_python, py_install, ……
-- Data conversion back and forth between the two languages happens through C++.
+- Data conversion back and forth between the two languages happens through C++
-- R and Python variables are accessible from both environments.
+- R and Python variables are accessible from both environments
-    + The objects  py and r provide this access.
+    + The objects  py and r provide this access

-## Rstudio 1.2 / reticulated python
+## Rstudio 1.2 / reticulated python {.smaller}
 ### The IDE: Rstudio 1.2
-- Automatic access to a python REPL when stepping in a python script.
+- Automatic access to a python REPL when stepping into a python script
+  + read–eval–print loop
+  + interactive language shell
+  + simple, interactive computer programming environment
-- Line-by-line execution of Python code.
+- Line-by-line execution of Python code
-- Support for Python syntax highlighting.
+- Support for Python syntax highlighting
 - Autocompletion and Inline help for Python ......
 HOOORAY!!!
-- R notebooks with Python code chunks.
+- R notebooks with Python code chunks
-- Automatic switch in the code history pane between Python and R.
+- Automatic switch in the code history pane between Python and R
-- Sourcing full Python scripts.
+- Sourcing full Python scripts
-- Display of matplotlib plots within the plots pane in RStudio and inline in the notebooks.
+- Display of matplotlib plots within the plots pane in RStudio and inline in the notebooks

 ## Type conversion